 Please help us keep our system friendly and safe for all passengers.
 Bus conduct is regulated by city and state laws, as well as Topeka Metro policies.
 Please give front seats to seniors, disabled or pregnant passengers.

 The following is prohibited:

-- No collapsible drink containers.
+- Eating, drinking or open food and drink containers.
 Drink containers must have twist off cap or secure lid.
 Drinks may not be transported in the trash bag.

-- Intoxication or being under the influence of illegal substances
+- Intoxication or being under the influence of illegal substances.

 - Dangerous or large items, such as car batteries, explosives, fireworks, furniture, trees, panes of glass, etc.

 - Unconcealed firearms or unconcealed weapons of any kind.

 - Disorderly, abusive, dangerous, obscene, or threatening behavior or language.

 - Physical or verbal abuse of the operator, another passenger, or any transit employee.